robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 ---
 By Walter Isaacson, Simon & Schuster, March 9, 2021, 1982115866

+Walter Isaacson is brilliant writer.
+The Code Breaker is filled with an amazing amount of detail, and weighs in at 500 pages, but I finished it in five days.
+Normally, it would take me a month.
+I just couldn't put the book down at times.

+Jennifer Doudna is the star of the book, but she's a (competitive) team player.
+If you're on her team, awesome.
+If not, well, things might get ugly.
+I'm not personally like that, but I appreciate her drive to win.
+And that she did.

+The book taught me a great deal about CRISPR.
+It's not a textbook, but it's close.
+It piqued my (on-and-off-again) interest in biochemistry.
+If you don't know anything about biochemistry, you should read this book.
+It'll teach you why it's important, and how it works, to some degree.

+The part that most amazes me about Isaacson is that he is able to synthesize a thesis about the need for us to understand biochemstry and why.
+His philosophical analysis is spot on imho.
+He ends the book with very astute thoughts that you might be able to read standalone, but really should be read in the context of understanding gene editing.

+The book is topical: COVID-19 is featured.
+RNA is the protagonist, in a way.
+It's necessary to understand why RNA is so important in order to understand how the vaccines and cures have been rapidly achieved.
+CRISPR, too, is key, because it wasn't invented but discovered.
+Evolution honed during the last billion years on earth.
+We're just repurposing it to chop up bad genes (virii) or replace them in the human genome to fix problems, such as sickle cell anemia, with somatic cell edits, or someday, permanently with germline (inheritable) edits.

 > [k691] Szostak had a guiding principle:
 > __Never do something that a thousand other people are doing__.
 > That appealed to Doudna.